GStreamer/gstreamer/docs/plugins/validateflow.md

 ## Configuration

 In order to use the plugin a validate configuration file must be provided, containing a line starting by `validateflow` followed by a number of settings.
 Every `validateflow` line creates a `ValidateFlowOverride`, which listens to a given pad.
 A test may have several `validateflow` lines, therefore having several overrides and listening to different pads with different settings.

  * `pad`: Required.
 Name of the pad that will be monitored.
  * `record-buffers`: Default: false.
 Whether buffers will be logged.
 By default only events are logged.
  * `buffers-checksum`: Default: false.
 Whether a checkum of the buffer data is logged.
 Implies `record-buffers`.
  * `ignored-fields`: Default: `"stream-start={ stream-id }"` (as they are often non reproducible).
 Key with a serialized GstValueList(str) of fields to not record.
  * `logged-fields`: Default: `NULL` Key with a serialized GstValueList(str) of fields to record, eg. `logged-event-fields="stream-start={flags}, caps={width, height, framerate}, buffer={pts}"`.
 Overrides `ignored-event-fields` for specified event types.
  * `ignored-event-types`: Default: `{ }`.
 List of event type names to not record
  * `logged-event-types`: Default: `NULL`.
 List of event type names to not record, if noone provided, all events are logged, except the ones defined in the `ignored-event-types`.
  * `expectations-dir`: Path to the directory where the expectations will be written if they don't exist, relative to the current working directory.
 By default the current working directory is used, but this setting is usually set automatically as part of the `%(validateflow)s` expansion to a correct path like `~/gst-validate/gst-integration-testsuites/flow-expectations/<test name>`.
  * `actual-results-dir`: Path to the directory where the events will be recorded.
 The expectation file will be compared to this.
 By default the current working directory is used, but this setting is usually set automatically as part of the `%(validateflow)s` expansion to the test log directory, i.e. `~/gst-validate/logs/validate/launch_pipeline/<test name>`.
+ * `generate-expectations`: Default: unset.
+When set to `true` the expectation file will be written and no testing will be done and if set to `false`, the expectation file will be required.
+If a validateflow config is used without specifying any other parametters, the validateflow plugin will consider that all validateflow overrides will use that value.

 ## Scenario actions

 Scenarios with validateflow work in the same way as other tests.
 Often validatetests will use appsrc in order to control the flow of data precisely, possibly interleaving events in between.
 The following is a list of useful actions.

  * `appsrc-push`: Pushes a buffer from an appsrc element and waits for the chain operation to finish.
 A path to a file is provided, optionally with an offset and/or size.
  * `appsrc-eos`: Queues an EOS event from the appsrc.
 The action finishes immediately at this point.
  * `stop`: Tears down the pipeline and stops the test.
  * `checkpoint`: Records a "checkpoint" message in all validateflow overrides, with an optional explanation message.
 This is useful to check certain events or buffers are sent at a specific moment in the scenario, and can also help to the comprehension of the scenario.

 More details on these actions can be queried from the command line, like this: